Fawdon

-Fawdon is an electoral ward of Newcastle upon Tyne, in the county of Tyne and Wear, England.
+Fawdon is an area and electoral ward of Newcastle upon Tyne, in the county of Tyne and Wear, England.
 It is also close to the A1 western bypass.
 The population of the ward is 10,890, reducing to 10,090 at the 2011 Census, 5.7% of the total population of Newcastle upon Tyne.
 Car ownership in the area is 53.6%, lower than the city average of 54.7%.
-Until 1974 it was in Northumberland.
+It falls within the historic county boundaries of Northumberland.

 It is situated about 3.5 mi north-by-west from Newcastle City Centre and is at the site of three colliery villages which were known as High Fawdon, Fawdon Square and Low Fawdon.
 Fawdon Square was the birthplace of 19th-century poet and songwriter Marshall Cresswell.

+Etymology

+The name Fawdon is of Old English origin and derived from the elements fāg ("vegetated, multi-coloured") and dūn ("a hill").

 Transport and shopping

 The Fawdon Wagonway (1818–1826) was an early cable car built by Benjamin Thompson.

 Fawdon is now served by Fawdon Metro station.
 Fawdon Metro station stands on the site of the former Coxlodge station that was part of the Ponteland Railway.
 This is situated just behind the Fawdon Park Centre, a shopping centre that was built in 1967; it houses Fawdon Post Office and various shops.

 In March 2008 the City Council decided to demolish Fawdon Park House whilst retaining the shops on the ground level.
 Fawdon Park House was originally built in the 1960s as part of the Fawdon Park Centre development.
 Tenants left in September 2009 and demolition of the building finally commenced in late 2012 following asbestos removal.